Milner Baily Schaefer

 Milner Baily ("Benny") Schaefer (1912 in Cheyenne, Wyoming – 1970 in San Diego, California), is notable for his work on the population dynamics of fisheries.

 Career

-Schaefer worked as a biologist at the Washington State Fisheries Department and from 1937-1942 as a scientist for the International Pacific Salmon Fisheries Commission in New Westminster, British Columbia, Canada.
+Schaefer worked as a biologist at the Washington State Fisheries Department.
+From 1937 to 1942 as a scientist for the International Pacific Salmon Fisheries Commission in New Westminster, British Columbia, Canada.
 In 1946 he joined the United States Fish and Wildlife Service and held various posts at the Fishery Biology Headquarters at Stanford University.
-Later, he worked at the Pacific Oceanic Fisheries Investigations Laboratory in Honolulu, Hawaii and completed a doctorate in fisheries from the University of Washington in 1950.
+Later, he worked at the Pacific Oceanic Fisheries Investigations Laboratory in Honolulu, Hawaii, and completed a fisheries doctorate from the University of Washington in 1950.
 In 1951 Schaefer became Director of Investigations at the Inter-American Tropical Tuna Commission (IATTC).
 IATTC established its first headquarters at the Scripps Institution of Oceanography.